sxs-collaboration/spectre/docs/DevGuide/Travis.md

   - testing
   - rebase
-* CHECK_FILES runs the script `tools/CheckFiles.sh` (which also runs the script `tools/FileTestDefs.sh`) and fails the build if any of the following checks are
+* CHECK_FILES runs the script `tools/CheckFiles.sh` (which also runs the script `tools/FileTestDefs.sh`), and `tools/CheckPythonFormatting.sh`.
+The checks fail if any of the following are true:
-true:
   - A `c++` file (i.e. `*.hpp`, `*.cpp`, or `*.tpp` file) contains a line over 80 characters
   - A file contains a tab character